 Hearing and speech are essential to learning for children.
 Most babies are born with normal hearing but every year three out of every 1,000 babies are born with hearing loss.
 This loss can be in one or both ears.
-Hearing loss many times affects how your child's brain develops.
-Hearing loss can also lead to a delay in speech and language development.
-Social-emotional development and academic performance at school is often affected, too.
+Hearing loss in children can affect the way their brain develops causing far-reaching effects.
+These may include difficulties with speech and language, impaired social emotional development and reduced academic performance.

 There are three main types of hearing loss.
 These types of hearing loss can be present at birth or acquired after birth.

 Sensorineural Hearing Loss (SNHL): This type of hearing loss is related to the inner ear or the neural connection to the brain.

 Conductive Hearing Loss (CHL): This type of hearing loss occurs in the outer or middle ear.

 Mixed Hearing Loss (MHL): This is simply a combination or mix of both SNHL and CHL.